 Players: You can play with 2 players in the same room and up to 100 players online

 Costs: Free.
 Season pass and in-game 'loot box' purchases

 We've documented 1 accessibility feature for Difficulty in Fortnite which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Competitive Difficulty: Difficulty not adjustable, because you compete against other players.

 Similar Games With More Accessibility Features for Difficulty

 If you want to play Fortnite, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

-Fortnite has 1 accessibility feature for Getting Started which deals with what support is offered to get started with the game.
+We've documented 1 accessibility feature for Getting Started in Fortnite which deals with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.